 Planks are glued together along the tongue and groove profile and no nails are used.

-This installation is not possible with solid planks as they are not stable enough.
+This installation is not possible with solid planks as they are not stable enough and can be done with engineered wood.

-Trends have dictated over the last few years that going wide with flooring planks makes your space feel more spacious and modern.
+Trends have dictated over the last few years that going wide with engineered wood flooring planks makes your space feel more spacious and modern.

 I would err on the side of caution and discuss your requirements with your installer.